jonzivku/courseraMachineLearning/README.md

 # courseraMachineLearning
-This repo contains my solutions to the programming exercises from the Coursera Machine Learning by Stanford University course
+This repo contains my solutions to the programming exercises from the Coursera "Machine Learning by Stanford University" course